Understanding Wire Wheel Throwing Wires: What Are They?

 Maintaining Your Wire Brushes for Longevity

-- Store brushes in clean, dry conditions to extend their lifespan and maintain peak performance.
+- Store brushes in a clean, dry place to limit rust.

 What to Do If You Experience Thrown Wires During Operation?